Mind Map template

 One of the most frequent errors teams make is mixing conventions from both strategies — for example, maintaining long-lived feature branches (a GitFlow pattern) while also trying to deploy continuously (a trunk-based expectation).
 This hybrid approach creates the worst of both worlds: integration debt and deployment instability.
 Another mistake is omitting hotfix and release branch rules from the diagram, leaving developers to improvise under pressure during incidents.
 Finally, avoid making the mind map too granular by including every Git command or CI pipeline step; keep it strategic and high-level so it remains a useful reference rather than a cluttered technical manual.
 A well-structured mind map should answer the question "how does code flow in our team?" in under two minutes.

-View Git Branching Strategy as another diagram type
+Git Branching Strategy, as another form.

 FAQ

-What is the difference between GitFlow and trunk-based development?
+01What is the difference between GitFlow and trunk-based development?

 GitFlow uses multiple long-lived branches (develop, release, hotfix) suited for versioned releases, while trunk-based development has all developers committing frequently to a single main branch, enabling continuous deployment with feature flags.

-How does a mind map help with choosing a Git branching strategy?
+02How does a mind map help with choosing a Git branching strategy?

 A mind map lets you visually compare branch types, merge rules, and team workflows side by side, making it easier for stakeholders to spot complexity, gaps, or mismatches with their release process before committing to a strategy.

-Can this mind map template be used for onboarding new developers?
+03Can this mind map template be used for onboarding new developers?

 Yes.
 A branching strategy mind map is an excellent onboarding artifact.
 It gives new engineers a quick visual reference for how branches are named, when to create them, and how code flows to production without needing to read lengthy wikis.

-What branches should be included in a Git branching strategy mind map?
+04What branches should be included in a Git branching strategy mind map?

 At minimum, include main/trunk, feature, release, and hotfix branches.
 For GitFlow, also add a develop branch.
 Annotate each with its purpose, lifetime (short-lived vs. long-lived), and merge target to make the map actionable.